 And, on top of that, implements a modular structure to ensure that you can style each component to your needs.
-Mamba UI sees use not only for landing page designs, but also personal portfolios, eCommerce sites, and more.
+Mamba UI sees use not only for landing page designs, but also for personal portfolios, eCommerce sites, and more.

 In terms of individual components, Mamba UI has exceptional choices.
 Article cards, loading bars, header sections, statistics.
 Even more intricate elements like timelines, news sections, and gallery displays.
 And it’s entirely free.

 Here we have another project from the folks at Tailwind Labs.
 This time, it’s a library for pre-built headless UI components.
 In other words, these are unstyled layout components built for React and Vue with Tailwind in mind.

 Tailwind Elements come packed with hundreds of UI components.
 On top of this, the kit also provides various design blocks.
 These blocks, in particular, are pre-made layout sections, which will help you save time when bootstrapping a new layout design.

 My overall impression is that Tailwind Elements strives for a fairly minimal look and feel.
 The documentation shows you how to get it going with npm or you can use the CDN also to get a quick look at how the kit works in practice.
 Sadly, there don’t seem to be any components pre-written for frameworks like React, but it can be installed as a separate library for your project.